 With Android One, your device will receive up to two years of upgrades to the latest version of Android.
 That means that if you buy an Android One device on Oreo, you should end up with Android 10.
 You therefore don't need to endlessly wait for your device's manufacturer to roll out updates, as the manufacturer doesn't have much to do with the software.

 With an Android One device, manufacturers don't alter the software in at all, making it easy for Google to issue upgrades.
 In addition to all this, you get 3 years of Android monthly security updates.
+Or at least, that was the plan.
+As mentioned, the reality has been a little different in recent times.

 Manufacturer hardware support